 Is sodium PCA safe for skin?

-Sodium PCA has been tested for safety by various institutions but I shall briefly mention the findings from the Cosmetic Ingredient Review (CIR).
-Here are some snippets from the conclusion of the report:
+Sodium PCA has been tested for safety by various institutions and here is the summary of the findings from the Cosmetic Ingredient Review (CIR):

-- On the basis of the clinical data presented in this report, the CIR Expert Panel concludes that PCA and Sodium PCA are safe as presently used in cosmetic formulations.
+- On the basis of the clinical data that was presented in the report, the CIR Expert Panel concludes that PCA and Sodium PCA are safe as presently used in cosmetic formulations.

-Sodium PCA has been given a score of 1 out of 10 as being the lowest risk category to human health.
+Sodium PCA has a score of 1 out of 10 as being the lowest risk category to human health.

 This ingredient is great, my favorite Moisture Mist and my favorite moisturizer have this ingredient which I use daily.
 Even when I switch to another moisturizer to step things up, I always find myself returning to my Sodium PCA moisturizer.
 I haven’t written about it yet but I shall link to it shortly.